Black Friday Cyber Monday Sale! 40% off!

 This type of trick training takes time and practice.
 So, be patient and persistent when introducing new things into your dog's life.

-Weighted vests, coats, and t-shirts are recommended for dogs with situational anxiety.
-The tactile, constant pressure on your dog's torso provides a calming aid that reminds them of their mom.
+Weighted vests, coats, and t-shirts are recommended for dogs to address anxiety.
+The tactile, constant pressure on your dog's torso (the largest side of your dog's body) provides a calming aid that reminds them of their mom.

-Calming coats can help calm them down by providing a layer of protection.
+Calming coats can help calm your dog by providing a layer of protection.
 Vests or backpacks can also be weighted to make dogs feel like they have a job to do to shift focus from their phobias.

 6. Spend quality time with your pet.